 By Teena Myers

-The first time I attended the Southern Christian Writers conference in Tuscaloosa, Alabama, Literary Agent Bruce Barbour was the key note speaker.
+The first time I attended the Southern Christian Writer’s conference in Tuscaloosa, Alabama, Literary Agent Bruce Barbour was the keynote speaker.
 When a friend signed up to sit at his dinner table, she added my name.
 During dinner, Bruce told delightful stories about his exploits in publishing.
 I regretted leaving my video camera at home.
 Two years later, I was filling out the registration to sell Finding Faith in the City Care Forgot at the conference and saw Bruce Barbour in the roster of speakers.
-This time I packed my camera hoping to obtain a coveted spot at Bruce’s dinner table.
+This time I packed my camera hoping to get a coveted spot at Bruce’s dinner table.

 Arriving at the conference early to set up my books proved to be an asset.
 The sign-up sheet for dinner with Bruce had four spots available.
 I added my name with little hope of accomplishing my goal.
 I had researched Bruce several times and found nothing beyond his website and a comment on a blog.
 Both revealed little about him personally.
-I assumed he guarded his privacy and expected my request to be declined.
+I assumed he guarded his privacy and expected him to decline my request.

 His last appointment of the day departed, and I took her place at the table.
 I started our conversation with another erroneous assumption.
 “No doubt you were raised in a Christian home,” I said.